rafatuita/dashboard_wiki/FAQ.md

 ### During development I receive a lot of strange errors in the browser's console.
-What is wrong?
+What may be wrong?

 You probably need to update your npm dependencies.
 To do it run following commands from Dashboard's root directory: